meaganbird/meaganbird.github.io/_posts/2015-03-28-the-art-of-communicating.markdown

 description: 'Compassion and clear purpose for the win'
 ---

-I recently read Thich Nhat Hanh’s [http://www.amazon.com/gp/product/1846044006?ie=UTF8&camp=213733&creative=393177&creativeASIN=1846044006&linkCode=shr&tag=swelcont-20](The Art of Communicating).
+I recently read Thich Nhat Hanh’s [The Art of Communicating](http://www.amazon.com/gp/product/1846044006?ie=UTF8&camp=213733&creative=393177&creativeASIN=1846044006&linkCode=shr&tag=swelcont-20).
 As he talks about compassion and communicating clearly, he says:

 > When we think, when we speak, when we act, we create — and we are there in our creations.
 That is the outcome of our being… Our thoughts, speech, and actions are our real continuation.

 I love this idea; the decisions that you make as a writer matter, even when your work is fragile or temporary.
 Language has a rippling effect.
 A thought bubbles up in the author’s mind, comes out as words, and sparks something in the reader.